-Text: John 11:1-57 Title: Faith That Sees the Glory of the Resurrection and the Life.
-Time: Easter morning, 4/9/2023 Place: NBBC
+Text: John 11:1-57

+Title: Believe because He is the Resurrection and the Life.

+Time: Easter morning, 4/20/2025

+Place: NBBC

 Introduction: The most prolific hymn writer the church of Christ has ever known was a woman who was struck with blindness at six weeks of age due to incompetent medical care.
 Her name was Fanny Crosby.
 "Once a well-intentioned Scotch minister remarked to her, 'I think it is a great pity that the Master, when He showered so many gifts upon you, did not give you sight.'
 Her rebuke came quickly, 'Do you know that if at birth I had been able to make one petition to my Creator, it would have been that I should be born blind?'
 'Why?' asked the clergyman.
 'Because, when I get to heaven, the first face that shall ever gladden my sight will be that of my Savior'" [Kenneth Osbeck, 101 Hymn Stories, p.
 167].